AFP-Medialab/verification-plugin/SNA_RECORDING_DEBUG.md

-# SNA Recording Debug Guide
+# SNA Recording HOW TO

 This guide will help you debug why SNA recording is not working on X.com (Twitter) or TikTok.